flutter/website/src/content/app-architecture/case-study/ui-layer.md

-Continuing the Home feature example, the following code shows the definition of the ‘HomeScreen' view.
+Continuing the Home feature example, the following code shows the definition of the `HomeScreen` view.

 ```dart title=home_screen.dart
 class HomeScreen extends StatelessWidget {